 Harper College is offering individual sessions in study skills, test-taking strategies, test anxiety and reading strategies to high school and college students in the surrounding communities.
 There is a fee of \$20 for each hourly session.
 For additional information, call extension 6715.

 Writing Center

 This creative workshop environment for Harper writers features professional writing specialists and technology tools.
-The Center is located in F 303 where hours are posted.
+The Center is located in the Academic Resource Center, F303 where hours are posted.

 The English as a Second Language/Linguistics Department